dashpay/docs-platform/docs/explanations/nft.md

 NFTs can be directly transferred or traded without the need for a marketplace:

-* Transferring allows the owner to simply assign a new owner without making the NFT available for purchase.
+* Transferring allows the owner to assign a new owner without making the NFT available for purchase.
 * Trading involves a two-step process where the seller sets the NFT's price, and the first buyer that matches this price receives the NFT automatically.
 Once the transaction is complete, the price is reset to prevent further immediate purchases, ensuring a non-interactive and seamless trading experience.

 ### Creation Restrictions